fadhilhaka/Basic-Machine-Learning/README.md

 ## Special Thanks

-Thanks to [Lintasarta Digital School](https://lintasartadigischool.dicoding.com) for giving me free token to learn this the course.
+Thanks to [Lintasarta Digital School](https://lintasartadigischool.dicoding.com) for giving me free token to learn this course.